Marker Logo

 Topics.
 This historical marker is listed in this topic list: Military.

 Location.
 30° 28.032′ N, 86° 33.729′ W. Marker is in Eglin Air Force Base, Florida, in Okaloosa County.
-Marker is at the intersection of Museum Drive and Pinchot Road (Florida Route 189), on the right when traveling east on Museum Drive.
+It is at the intersection of Museum Drive and Pinchot Road (Florida Route 189), on the right when traveling east on Museum Drive.
 The marker is within the grounds of the Air Force Armament Museum which is located outside the perimeter of Eglin Air Force Base.
 Touch for map.
 Marker is at or near this postal address: 100 Museum Dr, Eglin AFB FL 32542, United States of America.
 Touch for directions.

 Friends of the First Lady Marker image.
 Click for full size.

-Photographed By Brandon D Cross, April 16, 2023
+Photographed by Brandon D Cross, April 16, 2023

 2. Friends of the First Lady Marker

-(within shouting distance of this marker); T-12 General Purpose Bomb (within shouting distance of this marker); F-15 Eagle (within shouting distance of this marker); AC-47 Spooky (within shouting distance of this marker); B-57 Canberra (within shouting distance of this marker).
+marker); A-10 Thunderbolt II (within shouting distance of this marker); T-12 General Purpose Bomb (within shouting distance of this marker); F-15 Eagle (within shouting distance of this marker); AC-47 Spooky (within shouting distance of this marker); B-57 Canberra (within shouting distance of this marker).
 Touch for a list and map of all markers in Eglin Air Force Base.

 Also see . . .